JoeGuar621/Admissions-Data-Cleaning/README.md

 The code found in this repository is used to clean medium-to-large datasets, typically lists of students for import into a CRM.
 These scripts turn 2-3 hours of preparation into only 60 seconds of work.
-No personal data is present in the datasets used.
+No personal information is present in the datasets used.
+All personal information was converted into dummy data.